 truewhen the SNAP EBT option is selected.

-In the following example, the shopper selects pickup or delivery and the shopper confirms changes with the customer.
+In the following example, the customer selects pickup or delivery and the shopper informs the customer of changes to items in the order.
 Retailers develop the processes that work for their environment.

 - Customer fills their cart, starts the checkout process, and selects delivery or pickup.